Magnitus-/DockerFiles/jedit/README.md

-# dockerfile: jEdit
+# jEdit

-NOTICE: This image is not longer maintained as I no longer use jEdit as my primary editor.
+**NOTICE:** This image is not longer maintained as I no longer use jEdit as my primary editor.

 This is a dockerfile for the jEdit text editor.